Kmakj/Technology-Notes/README.md

 Note that todos also accepts state—but it's an array!
 Now todoApp just gives it the slice of the state to manage, and todos knows how to update just that slice.
 This is called reducer composition, and it's the fundamental pattern of building Redux apps.

 Let's explore reducer composition more.
-Can we also extract a reducer managing just visibilityFilter?
+Can we also extract a reducer managing just `visibilityFilter`?
 We can.

-Below our imports, let's use ES6 Object Destructuring to declare SHOW_ALL:
+Below our imports, let's use ES6 Object Destructuring to declare `SHOW_ALL`:

 ```
 const { SHOW_ALL } = VisibilityFilters